IanArb/Banking_WebService/README.md

 The banking service will be broken down in the following components:

-•	Resources
+##Resources
 - These resources, namely Customer and Account, is the public API for the system.
 These resources will make the relevant requests to the services classes when they receive a request.
-•	Services
+Services
 - This is where our logic resides and all of the management of the banking data.
 - It Provides any functions that need to be performed on the data and also sends and receives information from our persistence classes.
-•	Security
+Security
 - Manages the security of the system, in particular the API Key.
-•	Database
+Database
 - Manages the persistence of data and the CRUD functionality to our database, using the JPA.
-•	Models
+Models
 - These are POJOs of objects such as Customer, Account and Transaction.

-#Security
+##Security

 The online banking web service will require security across the entire API and we have proposed to solve the security concern by implementing the following:

-•	API Key filter
+API Key filter
 - Implement API key filter using Jersey’s ContainerFilterRequest object
 - You must enter API key in the header to be authorised to make a request.